HemantGaikwad7/Student-Management-System/README.md

 # Student Management System

 ## Description
 The Student Management System is designed to store and manage student information efficiently using Java Database Connectivity (JDBC).
 This system provides a fully computerized method for organizing, storing, and retrieving student data.
+This is one of my initial projects completed unisg Notepad, this project improved my coding, analytical, logical and problem solving skills.

 ## Key Features
 - **Data Entry**: Allows for the input of student details such as name, age, address, course, and other relevant information.